python-poetry/poetry/docs/docs/repositories.md

 `certificates` section.
 Poetry will use these values to authenticate to your private repository when downloading or looking for packages.

+401 or 403 responses from secondary repositories will generate a warning message but are not considered as fatal, as some types of private repository servers may return a 403 if a request is made for a package not present on the server.

 ### Disabling the PyPI repository